BurninWeeknd/simple-lora-trainer/README.md

 -----------------------------
 Usage -
 ###
-1) Create a project
+1) Create a project within the app
+2) Add photos to path/to/simple-lora-trainer/projects/<projectname>/dataset/ path defaults here in UI but if you prefer a subfolder within just add it to default path
+3) Generate captions within dataset prep (Top left corner)
-2) Configure settings
+4) Configure settings
-3) Click Train
+5) Click Train
-4) Go make some coffee and maybe mow the lawn too while you wait
+6) Go make some coffee and maybe mow the lawn too while you wait
 ----------------------------